 My Bar Suggestions

 Full disclosure, I am not a woman, and I don’t lift with 15 kg bars very often.
 Usually only for warm-ups, snatch balances, stuff like that.
-However, I like to think I know enough about bars to pick out the right bar for a given job.
-Feel free to comment and leave your own personal feedback on any of the bars on this page, or even bars not on this page.
+That said, I do like to think I know enough about bars to pick out the right one for a given job.
+Feel free to comment, disagree, and/or leave your own personal feedback on any of the bars on this page, or even bars not on this page.

 Women’s Economy CrossFit Bar Recommendation

 Definitely the Bella or One Basic.
 Both are solid barbells, and the low price tags just makes them no-brainers.
 They perform well and will last many years.
 The chrome on the Vulcan along with a lower delivered price makes it stand out a little, but both are great.
 Spend less than this at your own risk.